 Orcutt, D.M. & Nilsen, E.T.
 (2000).
-The physiology of plants under stress.
-Canada, John Wiley & Sons, INC, p.
-110.
+The physiology of plants under stress: soil and biotic factors.
+John Wiley & Sons, New York. pp. 110.

-Azcon, R. & Barea, J.M.
+Azcón, R. & Barea, J.M.
 (1997).
-Mycorrhizal dependency of a representative plant species in Mediterranean shrublands (Lavandula spica L.) as a key factor to its use for revegetation strategies in desertification-threatened areas.
+Mycorrhizal dependency of a representative plant species in mediterranean shrublands (Lavandula spica L.) as a key factor to its use for revegetation strategies in desertification-threatened areas.
 Appl.
 Soil Ecol., 7(1): 83–92. https://doi.org/10.1016/S0929-1393(97)00013-9.

-Lovato, P.E., Schilepp, H., Trouvelot, A. & Gianinazzi, S. (1995).
-Application of arbuscular mycorrhizal fungi (AMF) in orchard and ornamental plants.
-In: A. Varma and B. Hock (Editors), Mycorrhiza Structure, Function, Molecular Biology and Biotechnology.
+Lovato, P.E., Schüepp, H., Trouvelot, A. & Gianinazzi, S. (1995).
+Application of Arbuscular Mycorrhizal Fungi (AMF) in Orchard and Ornamental Plants.
+In: Varma A. & Hock B. (eds), Mycorrhiza: Structure, Function, Molecular Biology and Biotechnology.
 Springer, Heidelberg. pp. 443-467. https://doi.org/10.1007/978-3-662-08897-5_20

 Krishna, H., Singh, S.K., Sharma, R.R., Khawale, R.N., Grover, M. & Patel, V.B.
 (2005).
-Biochemical changes in micro-propagated grape (Vitis vinifera L.) plantlets due to arbuscular mycorrhizal fungi (AMF) inoculation during ex vitro acclimatization.
+Biochemical changes in micropropagated grape (Vitis vinifera L.) plantlets due to arbuscular-mycorrhizal fungi (AMF) inoculation during ex vitro acclimatization.
 Sci.
 Hortic., 106(4): 554–567. https://doi.org/10.1016/j.scienta.2005.05.009.

-Possingham, J.V. & Groot Obbink, J. (1971).
+Possingham, J.V. & Obbink, J.G.
+(1971).
 Endotrophic mycorrhiza and the nutrition of grape vines.
 Vitis, 10(2): 120–130. https://doi.org/10.5073/vitis.1971.10.120-130.

 Schreiner, R.P.
 (2003).
 Mycorrhizal Colonization of Grapevine Rootstocks under Field Conditions.
 Am.
 J. Enol.
 Vitic., 54(3): 143–149.

 Krishna, H., Singh, S.K., Minakshi, Patel, V.B., Khawale, R.N., Deshmukh, P.S. & Jindal, P.C.
 (2006).
-Arbuscular-mycorrhizal fungi alleviate transplantation shock in micro-propagated grapevine (Vitis vinifera L.).
-Journal of Horticultural Sciences & Biotechnology, 81(2): 259–263. https://doi.org/10.1080/14620316.2006.11512059.
+Arbuscular-mycorrhizal fungi alleviate transplantation shock in micropropagated grapevine (Vitis vinifera L.).
+J. Hortic.
+Sci.
+Biotechnol., 81(2): 259–263. https://doi.org/10.1080/14620316.2006.11512059.